 Ideas include lighting installations, planting schemes, sculptures, playable landscapes, outdoor furniture, applied artwork and more.
 Proposals should be site specific and respond to the issues raised and suggestions made by residents.

-Proposals of up to £40,000 per site will be considered and the winning commissions will be installed throughout 2018.
-Projects will need to have a minimum lifespan of five years and require minimal or low-cost maintenance.
+Proposals should include a detailed description of how local communities and stakeholders will be engaged in the development of the design.
+Projects will need to have a minimum lifespan of five years and require minimal or low cost maintenance.

 We’ve got them covered here

 This section of the site is updated regularly with new questions and answers that we receive from practitioners, so check for updates.

 How can I find out more about the sites?

 The sites can all be viewed on the Chosen Sites page.